Cwantic/Documentation/Python/Classes/metal.md

 | MassGenerationFrequency | float | Frequency for automatic mass point generation |
 | NbMaxModes | int | Maximum number of extracted mode shapes |

-The class **Model** also provides lists of the objects contained in the piping model:
+The class **metal** also provides lists of the objects contained in the piping model:

 | Name | Description |